dema-trading-ai/docs/docs/your_first_strategy/results_explained.md

 The equity plot can be found in the plots/equity folder.
 This graph shows the capital of your trading algorithm over time.
 The horizontal parts of the graph signify moments where the algorithm had no trades open.

+Depending on your preference, you can toggle between a linear view and a logarithmic view of the y-axis.
+Furthermore, in the top right of the plot you will find a menu bar with several functionalities like: export, zoom, pan, and more.

 ## Trade Logs
 If you need an even more detailed insight into the behaviour of the trading algorithm, you can take a look at the trades log.
 This is where all trades of the algorithm are logged in json format.
 You can find the trades log in the